mautrix/docs/bridges/general/end-to-bridge-encryption.md

 ## Appservice (/sync-less) mode

-Setting `appservice: true` is not recommended, but should work as long as you're using Synapse 1.141 or higher v25.10 or higher of the bridge, and have enabled the relevant experimental features in the homeserver config and appservice registration.
+Setting `appservice: true` is not recommended, but should work as long as you're using Synapse 1.141 or higher, v25.10 or higher of the bridge, and have enabled the relevant experimental features in the homeserver config and appservice registration.
 The registration flag is `org.matrix.msc3202: true` and the Synapse experimental features are: